“IT’S ONE OF THE BEST EXPERIENCES THAT I HAD“

 “IT REALLY CHANGED THE WAY I TRAVELLED”

 Terence: I’m not sure if I told you but I’d like to take this opportunity to thank you for the Sri Lanka trip because it really changed the way I travelled.
 How you guys designed the experience itself, it pushes you out of your comfort zone.
 You’re forced to actually go and talk to locals and ask questions.
 And of course, that particular challenge where you have to cook with a local, knock on someone’s door.
 For me, that left a big mark.
 That’s how I actually started travelling after that.
 It’s not just to eat with the locals, but to actually connect.
 That trip was amazing for me because it made me realise that it’s possible to just knock on someone’s door and share a meal with them.
-I realised once you book your hotel and your tours, you actually eliminate any possibility of meeting the local.
-That for me was really an eye opener.
+I realised once you book your hotel and your tours, you actually eliminate any possibility of meeting the locals.
+That for me was really an eye-opener.

-Terence: I remember one of the challenges were to teach an English song to kids.
+Terence: I remember one of the challenges was to teach an English song to kids.
 We stopped at a public school in Sri Lanka.
 It was so funny, because it was the graduation and they called us up, and we were the ones on the stage.
 And we were the ones giving the diplomas, I think.

 “ONE OF THE BIG LESSONS THAT I LEARNED FROM THE LANKA EXPERIENCE IS TO NOT SELF-DOUBT YOURSELF”